“At each concert, music is created anew, according to a performer’s imagination.”

 If our goal is to perform with spontaneous emotion, we need to emphasize free expression in the practice room.
 Still, because practice involves repetition, staleness can easily creep in.

 One way to vaccinate against staleness is to playfully vary any repetition.
 For instance, after one clean run of solo passage, upon repeating it, we might tweak our tone and timing.
-In this way, we open ourselves to impromptu insights.
+In that way, we open ourselves to impromptu insights.

 “Always try to find variety,” urged cellist Pablo Casals; “it is the secret of music.”
 (Casals and the Art of Interpretation, p.
 161)